sherrillmix/dnaplotr/README.md

 # DNAPlotR
-An R functions to plot a visual representation of a vector of DNA sequences.
+An R function to plot a visual representation of a vector of DNA sequences.
 To install directly from github, use the [<code>devtools</code>](https://github.com/hadley/devtools) library and run:
 ```
 devtools::install_github('sherrillmix/DNAPlotR')
 ```